plone/plonedev.vagrant/README.rst

 6. Go for lunch or a long coffee break. "vagrant up" is going to download a virtual box kit (unless you already happen to have a match installed), download Plone, install Plone, and set up some convenience scripts.
 On Windows, it will also generate an ssh key pair that's usable with Putty.

-7. Look to see if everything looks good.
+7. Look to see if the install ran well.
 The last thing you should see in the command window is a success message from the Plone Unified Installer.
 The virtual machine will be running at this point.

 Using the Vagrant-installed VirtualBox
 --------------------------------------